Extension Schema Specification

 Property Type Description

-type string Expected value type: string, number, integer, boolean, array, object, or content.
+type string Expected value type: string, number, integer, boolean, array, object, null, or content.

 required boolean Whether the field must be present.
 Default: false.